RoskiDeluge/clx/README.md

 #### Credits
 ----
-Current version by Roberto Delgado
+Current version by Roberto Delgado.
-Initial version by Gregory Raiz
+Initial version by Gregory Raiz.
 This code is free to use under the MIT liscense.